sydjam/link-in-bio/README.md

 # Link-in-bio project

-Created a static HTML portfolio website and deployed on Render.
+Built a static HTML portfolio website to showcase important links and deployed it using Render for public access.